Trusted WordPress tutorials, when you need them most.

 Method 1: Add Expires Headers With WP Rocket WordPress Plugin

-WP Rocket is the most beginner-friendly WordPress caching plugin on the market.
+WP Rocket is the most beginner-friendly WordPress performance plugin on the market.
 Once enabled, it works immediately to improve your website speed without having to mess with complicated configuration settings like many other caching plugins.

 WP Rocket is a premium plugin, but the best part is that all features are included in their lowest plan.